 A simpler cooperative application is to dither the guidestar between exposures, which must be driven by the imaging application since it knows when the camera is not exposing.

-All commands can be sent with wparam = lparam = 0, except for MG_RemoteSetShift.
-For that command, wparam and lparam map an unsigned integer to a signed, float value corresponding to the shift rates in “/minute.
+All commands can be sent with wparam = lparam = 0, except for MG_RemoteSetShift and MG_RemoteMarkLog.
+For that Shift, wparam and lparam map an unsigned integer to a signed, float value corresponding to the shift rates in “/hour.
 The mapping is:

 The system broadcast command in Astro Art corresponds to the following code that applies to many programming environments: